walkerandie/mac-history/content/articles/old-main/not-the-only-old-main.md

 <figure>
    <img src="/mac-history/images/old-main_010.jpg">
    <figcaption>
-        The East Wing of Old Main, c.
+        The East Wing of Macalester's Old Main, c.
 1885-6.
 A young man is depicted in the foreground.
-Macalester College Archives
+Macalester College Archives.
    </figcaption>
 </figure>